 Hasse diagrams

-A Hasse diagram is a graphical representation of a partially ordered set (a set with a transitive, reflexive, antisymmetric ordering), where all elements are drawn as vertices and edges (directed towards the top of the page) connect pairs of vertices \(x\) and \(y\) if \(x < y\) and there is no other element \(z\) such that \(x < z < y\).
+A Hasse diagram is a graphical representation of a partially ordered set (a set with a transitive, reflexive, antisymmetric ordering), where all elements are drawn as vertices and edges (directed towards the top of the page) connect pairs of vertices x and y if x < y and there is no other element z such that x < z < y.
 Partially ordered sets (or posets for short) appear as an abstract structure in many areas of mathematics, though Hasse diagrams are mostly useful for finite posets.

 LaTeX package: causets

-The LaTeX package causets (Minz, 2020) provides macros to draw Hasse diagrams of partially ordered sets (posets) and causal sets (causets).
+(Minz, 2020) provides macros to type-set Hasse diagrams of partially ordered sets (posets) and causal sets (causets), and use them in graphics.
 It is available through CTAN, but if you have a recent full LaTeX installation, then it might be already installed on your system.
 For example, it is ready to use on Overleaf.
 Just load the package with

 \usepackage{causets}